 If you have a regular blender, there is no difference between a standing and an immersion blender.
 But if you happen to have have a super blender such as Vitamix (affiliate link), the texture of the soup will be much silkier and creamier.

 You may add some cream or bread croutons at serving time, or simply enjoy the wonders of this soup plain.
 Following is a printable version of my recipe.
 I hope you like it as much as we do.
-Thank you for subscribing to my Youtube channel, where you can find this an other recipes in step-by-step video tutorials.
+Thank you for subscribing to my Youtube channel and visiting my Amazon Store.

 Butternut Squash Soup